jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
+= Dev =
+* Make sure total price is updated when an item is expired

 = 1.25 =
 * If you are using WooCommerce >= 2.5 you must update to this version
 * Refresh the page when an expiration countdown hits 0